The average starting salary for Chemistry is $42,628. Your starting salary is likely to be higher if you choose one of several colleges below.

 With 88.8% of the instructors working full time, students are sure to get plenty of face time with instructors.
 Graduates of this school generally don't have problems paying back their student loans; only 1.4% defaulted.
 For more information, check out the college scorecard.

 University of Richmond is among your top options if you want to study Chemistry.
 Students from the Chemistry major at University of Richmond get 6.8% above the average college graduate with the same degree.
 The setting in a main city is tremendous for young people trying to find adequate choices for social networking, excitement, and life.

 This institution features a high freshman retention rate, with 93.0% of first-year students coming back the next year.
 This institution is a great value for students in Virginia.
 Obtain all of the essential details on U of Richmond by viewing their scorecard.

 Randolph - Macon College is among your top options if you want to study Chemistry.
 The area of Ashland, Virginia, is wonderful for learners who opt for a quieter, suburban place.

 This school encourages collaboration between students and their professors, as evidenced by its 12:1 student-to-faculty ratio.
-Due to a minimal net price and fantastic educational programs, Randolph - Macon College is a fantastic bargain, attaining a position of #15 in Virginia.
+With 63.6% of the teachers working full time, students are certain to get lots of interaction with professors.
 Want to know a little more about Randolph - Macon College's campus?
 Take a virtual tour.

 Every student who is interested in Chemistry needs to take a look at Christopher Newport University.
 Located in Newport News, Virginia, this college is a good final choice for students who enjoy the excitement of a major city.